technowizardbob/profiles/README.md

 Note: It will edit the git config file so it has your name and email at this point.

-# To install package dependencies, (review arch_deps.list or debian_deps.list
+# To install package dependencies:
+   -   (review arch_deps.list or debian_deps.list
-   -   depending on your system):
+   -   depending on your system)
    -   as this will apt-get or pacman install system packages,
    -   so ensure you got system backups....
 $ ./setup_deps.sh